Essay guidelines

 -

-When your readers need a pause
+When readers need a pause

 Breaks between paragraphs provide a little “pause” for your readers, and including them in your writing process will make it more readable.
 If the paragraph grows too long or the content gets too difficult, you can include a break.